edknittel/Brooklyn/CONTRIBUTING.md

 # Contributing

-Thank you for your interest in Brooklyn.
+Thank you for your interest in Think Different Production.

 ## Contributions